-They have an inappropriate response and don't demonstrate understanding or care.
+They have an They (1) had inappropriate appropriate response and don't demonstrate understanding or care.
+They (1) had inappropriate appropriate appropriate understanding or unable to succeed the control of the contr

 They (1) have an appropriate response and (2) demonstrate understanding but unable to show the customer that they care.